 and the like.

-this is the best way to get a list of files in a directory (think os.listdir
+this is the best way to get a list of files in a directory (think os.listdir), but you

 get the point.